doraadong/MESSI/README.md

 # Tutorials

-See **[tutorials/ MESSI_merfish_hypothalamus.ipynb] (tutorials/ MESSI_merfish_hypothalamus.ipynb)**, for a detailed intro on how to train and test a MESSI model, to infer signaling genes and subtypes from the learned parameters and other possible model configurations.
+See [tutorials/MESSI_merfish_hypothalamus.ipynb](tutorials/MESSI_merfish_hypothalamus.ipynb), for a detailed intro on how to train and test a MESSI model, to infer signaling genes and subtypes from the learned parameters and other possible model configurations.